projectcalico/calico/master/networking/migrate-pools.md

 ### Value

 Pods are assigned IP addresses from IP pools that you configure in {{site.prodname}}.
 As pods increase, you may want pods to move a larger CIDR.
-Or, you may need to move pods from a CIDR that was used by mistake. {{site.prodname}} provides a way to migrate to a different IP pool on a running cluster without network disruption.
+Or, you may need to move pods from a CIDR that was used by mistake. {{site.prodname}} lets you migrate from one IP pool to another one on a running cluster without network disruption.

 ### Features